-This is the second hardest decision to make regarding planning your RTW trip.
-While we can hope for the best, it’s impossible to plan for perfect weather every step of the way.
+This is the second-hardest decision to make regarding planning your RTW trip.
+While you can hope for the best, it’s impossible to plan for perfect weather every step of the way.

 Instead, it’s worth focusing on the things you want to do most, and planning around that.
-If you’ve always wanted to go on a safari in East Africa or trek through the Himalayas, then visit from January–March or October–December.
+If you’ve always wanted to go on a safari in East Africa or trek through the Himalayas, then visit from January to March or October to December.

-If you want to visit Machu Picchu or road-trip through New Zealand, the best time to visit is June–August.
+If you want to visit Machu Picchu or road-trip through Europe, the best time to visit

 To avoid the peak season and make the most of the spring sunshine, check out Europe, North America, and Central Asia from April–May.